-Nestlé Waters is the world's leading mineral water company by revenues and a key pillar of the vast Nestlé worldwide portfolio.
-Although its best-known brands are the two mineral waters which made up its old name of Perrier Vittel, the company also has a huge portfolio of almost 50 other international or regional brands including S Pellegrino and Panna in Italy, Buxton in the UK, Poland Spring and Arrowhead in the US, and Sao Lourenco in Brazil among many others.
-Although it is best-known for these premium brands, the company is aggressively targeting less affluent consumers in emerging markets as well as in the West with company-branded products made from locally sourced "prepared water" rather than spring-fed mineral water.
+Nestlé Waters is the world's leading mineral water business by revenues and a key pillar of the vast Nestlé worldwide portfolio, despite having downsized significantly in 2021 with the sale of most of its North American portfolio.
+Its best-known brands are the two mineral waters which made up its old name of Perrier Vittel, but the company also has a large portfolio of around 40 other international or regional brands including Contrex and Hepar in France, S Pellegrino and Panna in Italy, Erikili and Alacam in Turkey, Buxton in the UK, Glaciar in Argentina, Sao Lourenco in Brazil among many others.
+Although it is best-known for its premium brands, the company is aggressively targeting less affluent consumers in emerging markets as well as in the West with company-branded products made from locally sourced "prepared water" rather than spring-fed mineral water.
 Nestlé Pure Life is now the word's best-selling bottled water, supported in several markets by Nestlé Aquarel.
-The group also offers direct home and office delivery in several markets The group has an unrivalled global footprint, with production sites in 34 countries, but the largest proportion of sales are still generated in developed markets.
-Despite its size, Nestlé Waters faces considerable competitive pressure, not just in Europe from traditional rival Danone, but globally from soft drink giants Coca-Cola and PepsiCo, both of whom have moved aggressively into prepared bottled water.
+The group also offers direct home and office delivery in several markets Nestlé has an unrivalled global footprint, with production sites in 34 countries, but the largest proportion of sales are still generated in developed markets.
+Despite its size, the company faces considerable competitive pressure, not just in Europe from traditional rival Danone, but globally from soft drink giants Coca-Cola and PepsiCo, both of whom have moved aggressively into prepared bottled water.
 Another major recurring problem for the company is opposition from environmental activists over the ethics of the premiumisation of water and issues of plastic recycling.
 Divisional revenues for 2020 were approx €5.8bn.
 That's roughly a third more than main rival Danone.
-Currently, Nestlé is the #1 bottled water company in markets including the US, Canada, Belgium, France, Hungary, Switzerland and Italy; the #2 in the UK, Germany and Poland among other countries.
+Currently, Nestlé is the #1 bottled water company in markets including Belgium, France, Hungary, Switzerland and Italy; and the #2 in the UK, Germany and Poland among other countries.
 Traditionally the business has operated as a standalone entity, most recently under global CEO Maurizio Patarnello.
 However at the end of 2019, the group merged waters into its main geographical structure alongside other food and beverage products.
 Patarnello departed the group and was not replaced.
-In 2021, the group announced a major change to its strategy with the decision to sell all its locally sourced US bottled water brands - including Poland Spring, Arrowhead and even Pure Life - to private equity.
-That is likely to reduce the group's combined revenues from bottled waters by more than half to around €2.1bn.
+In another major change to its strategy, Nestlé took the decision to sell all its locally sourced US bottled water brands - led by Poland Spring, Arrowhead, Deer Park and even Pure Life - to private equity.
+These now operate as independent company BlueTriton Brands.
+That disposal will reduce the group's combined revenues from bottled waters by more than half to around €2.1bn.

 Which agencies handle advertising for Nestlé Waters?
 Find out more from the Account Assignments database.